SailFish17/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Deliverable 1
-## Linear Regression to Predict MPG
+## Linear Regression to Predict MPG **Greener Cars!
+Not.**

+The era of green cars continues to move forward.
 The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Using R we will design a linear model that predicts the mpg of MechaCar prototypes using several variables/Coefficients.
 ### A. Linear Regression
 Using the script to calculate the linear regression we get the below coefficients.